I think “writer’s block” is possibly the single most unhelpful idea in the world of writing.

 Could be it’s research.
 You’re about to write the scene where they make their thrilling helicopter escape, and the idea excites you . . . but you don’t actually know anything about flying helicopters.
 Solution?
 Do the research, or bracket it and move on and come back later to fill in the details.

-Perhaps you’re coming down with the flu.
+Perhaps you’re coming down with a cold.
 Solution?
 Take some medicine, down a bunch of O.J., contemplate whether the influence of drugs and vitamin C is enough to perk you up for work, or whether you’re better off passing out on the couch and coming back tomorrow, once you can breathe through your nose again.

 Or it’s a longer-term problem than that: chronic medical issues, or enormous stress from other parts of your life (like grief or moving across the country or day job complications).
 Solution?
 Varies from person to person.
 Maybe it will be better for all involved, you and your story, if you set it aside while you deal with other things.
 Yes, even if you have a deadline; talk to your editor.
 Sometimes writing can be a coping mechanism — but sometimes stress really does just drain the juice from your brain, leaving you with nothing.
 In these cases, beating yourself up with guilt will not help.